marcelglueck/BEpipeR/README.md

 ✔️ **Ease of use:** Simply parse aggregation information through csv parameters files.
 No coding required.

-✔️ **Customizability:** Easily adopt the pipeline to your own needs by e.g. subsetting the template after creation for your plots of interest.
+✔️ **Customizability:** Easily adopt the pipeline to your own needs by e.g. subsetting the template for your plots of interest.

 ✔️ **Deployability:** Effortlessly run this pipeline on both Linux and Windows operation systems thanks to reproducible environments.